nysugfx/jockmkt-sdk/docs/source/orders.rst

 .. important::

     The user is limited to 10 orders per minute, with a refresh at the start of each new minute.
-See :ref:`Examples` for information about how to handle this.
+The SDK will automatically handle this.

 .. automethod:: Client.place_order